 Will I get a Visa?
 I heard it was impossible for my nationality?

 You will be assisted with your visa application.
 It’s straightforward, and relatively inexpensive.
-Even for citizens of the United States, Canada, and the UK – partnering with a respected Iranian travel agent makes getting a visa simple and painless.
+Partnering with a respected Iranian travel agent makes getting a visa simple and painless.
 Please note, the cost of the actual visa is not included in the trip price – as the visa costs vary by nationality.
-We have never been denied an Iranian tourist visa.

 Where will we sleep?